 Community-driven planning for the livability of communities shall be sustained.
-The People's Plan46 adopted for on-site, in-city, and near city resettlement programs to address the urban sprawl shall be broadened to improve livability elements.47
+The People's Plan adopted for on-site, in-city, and near city resettlement programs to address the urban sprawl shall be broadened to improve livability elements.46

-Participation of LGUs in planning, financing, and implementation of housing and community programs shall be accelerated.
-LGUs shall make an inventory of their publicly owned land and utilize vacant, underutilized, and non-essential properties available for housing development.
-If necessary, the LGUs may consolidate multiple government buildings to free up land for housing.
+Participation of LGUs in planning, financing, and implementation of housing community programs shall be accelerated.
+LGUs shall make an inventory of their publicly owned land and utilize vacant, underutilized, and non-essential properties available for development. housing necessary, the LGUs may consolidate multiple government buildings to free up land for housing.
 Local housing boards shall be created or strengthened to support the LGUs' city- or municipality-wide community upgrading strategy.